-- If you encounter fog, determine your position, set a safe course, slow down and alert other boats of your presence with a sound signal. - If a lightning storm approaches, the safest action is to dock and disembark.
+- If you encounter fog, determine your position, set a safe course, slow down and alert other boats of your presence using the appropriate sound signal for your situation at intervals of not more than 2 minutes apart.. - If a lightning storm approaches, the safest action is to dock and disembark.
 If you cannot return to shore, have passengers go inside the cabin and remain there until the storm passes. - Stay out of the water during a lightning storm.
 If caught swimming during a storm, get back into the boat and remain there until the storm passes.
 Lightning can strike several miles away from the storm itself.
 Be aware of the storms location relative to your location and the direction the storm is moving.